Offshore field decommissioning

-The project includes decommissioning of the offshore platform, and the associated subsea pipeline and production well infrastructure.
+The project includes decommissioning of the offshore platform and the associated subsea pipeline and production well infrastructure.

 The decommissioning began in the fourth quarter of 2013 and is expected to continue for approximately five years.
-Plugging and abandoning of the 33 platform wells that have subsea tie-backs to three remote wells began in late 2013.
+Plugging and abandoning the 33 platform wells that have subsea tie-backs to three remote wells began in late 2013.
 The field, meanwhile, permanently stopped producing in March 2014.

 Murchison offshore field discovery and production

-Discovered by Conoco Philips UK in 1975, the field produced first oil in 1980.
+Discovered by Conoco Philips UK in 1975, the field produced its first oil in 1980.
 CNR International (CNRI) became the operator in 2002 with Wintershall as its partner.
-The field produced peak oil of 150,383 barrels per day (bopd) in December 1982, whereas the total oil produced during its production phase stood at 400 million barrels.
+The field produced peak oil of 150,383 barrels per day (bpd) in December 1982, whereas the total oil produced during its production phase stood at 400 million barrels.

 Murchison oil field infrastructure

 The Murchison platform was installed in 1979 and became part of an intricate framework exporting oil onshore to Sullom Voe through a pipeline.
-Import and export of gas was carried out through the Far North Liquids and Gas System (FLAGS) line.
+Import and export of gas were carried out through the Far North Liquids and Gas System (FLAGS) line.

 Lying in 156m of water, the platform is supported by an eight-legged steel jacket and has topside modules for drilling, production & accommodation (263 beds).